 Year 9 students take part in the “Foreign languages Translation Bee”.
 This competition helps students to improve their tenses and grammar – an essential foundation for going on to achieve well at GCSE.

 We have numerous peripatetic instrumental teachers at St Ivo, teaching 1:1 lessons to students on strings, brass, drum kit, voice, piano and keyboard, woodwind, guitar and ukulele and recorder.
 These are taught by private music teachers who come into school on a weekly basis, and we aim to give access to these lessons to all students although there is a cost involved to parents/carers.
 Students can take up these lessons at any point in their time at St Ivo.

-We also have 16 free extracurricular music clubs on offer: Harmonise and Cambiata (vocal groups for year 7-9 girls and boys respectively), Barbershop, Vocalise, and 4-part choir (vocal groups for Key stage 4 and 5 students), Wind band, String group, Steel pans, Samba band, Guitars and ukuleles, Recorder Group, Swing Band, Folk group, Brass group, Saxophone ensemble and Theory club.
-These all happen either at lunchtime or from 3-4pm on Wednesdays and Fridays.
-The department holds four concerts per year (November, December, March and June) which are of an exceptionally high standard, and also regularly contributes to community events such as the St Ives carnival, concerts in St Ives and Cambridge and charity events
+We also have a range of free extracurricular music clubs on offer such as Vocalise, Samba band, Guitars and ukuleles, Recorder Group etc. The department holds a number of concerts per year which are of an exceptionally high standard, and also regularly contributes to community events such as the St Ives carnival, concerts in St Ives and Cambridge and charity events